connorjmccabe/modglm/README.md

 ### Setup

-The `modglm` package can be downloaded using the following:
+The `modglm` package can be installed using the following:
 ```
 devtools::install_github("connorjmccabe/modglm")
 ```